KSAH-42/RabbitOM/README.md

-➡️ RTP H265 and HEVC, a new implementation is actually in progress
+➡️ RTP HEVC and H264, a new implementation is actually in progress

 # How to receive raw rtp packets using the rtsp client ?